-Total revenues of the Town were more than budgeted amounts primarily due to more revenue in collected other taxes and licenses.
-Expenditures were less than budgeted amounts due to overall diligence by the Town to control expenditures to comply with budgetary requirements.
+Total revenues of the Town were less than budgeted amounts primarily due to less revenue in fees for recreational sports registrations.
+Expenditures were less than budgeted amounts due to less events hosted due to the COVID 19 pandemic and the overall diligence by the Town to control expenditures to comply with budgetary requirements.